 Let's take a look at the current status of Hiroshima University.
-The percentage of female students in Hiroshima University is 36.7%.
-The percentage of female teachers in Hiroshima University is the lowly figure of 16.7%.
+The percentage of female students in Hiroshima University is 37.0%.
+The percentage of female teachers in Hiroshima University is the lowly figure of 17.7%.
 In its Mid-term Plan (Third Stage: 2016-2021), the university set a target of having 20% female teachers.

-Student Numbers and Female Student Percentage (May 2018)
+Student Numbers and Percentage by Gender (May 2019)